 The doctors consult on Mondays, Tuesdays, Thursdays and Fridays, by appointment only.

 The medical examination takes place in our consulting room at the Institut Hospitalier Franco-Britannique, 3 rue Barbès, Levallois Perret.
 The examination lasts a minimum of 30 minutes per adult followed by other tests carried out the same day (for these no appointment needed).
-Dr Jolly or Dr Baker will prescribe the obligatory blood test and chest X-ray during your appointment.
+Dr Jolly or Dr Gunoy will prescribe the obligatory blood test and chest X-ray during your appointment.
 You must not do them beforehand.

 Please allow about 2-3 hours to complete everything.